kampersanda/sif-embedding/README.md

 [benchmarks](./benchmarks/) provides speed benchmarks.

-We observed our SIF implementation could process 44,085 sentences per second on a personal desktop PC.
+We observed that, with a English Wikipedia dataset, our SIF implementation could process **44,085 sentences per second** on a personal desktop PC.

 ## Evaluations